infracamp/infracamp/docs/project/kickstart.md

 - Provide access to **skeleton projects** that can be defined in a central git repository

 On CI/CD pipeline `kickstart.sh` will:
+- Ensure no ssh-keys or secrets are copied inside the container.
 - **Auto-detect** `gitlab-ci`, `github-actions`, `jenkins` build environment and determine `TAG` and `BRANCH`
 - Set permissions according to the build environment
 - **Build the container** running `docker build` and tagging with the correct tags